 7. Participate in Events and Expos

 Taking part in events and expos can help you to gain good PR.
 You get to meet your fans in person and generate that oh-so-valuable word-of-mouth advertising!
-You might even make industry connections that are valuable, including people that can help you branch into new areas, like audiobook recording or podcasts.
+You might even make valuable industry connections, including people who can help you branch into new areas, like audiobook recordings or podcasts.

 Self-Publishing with Print Bind Ship Puts You in Control